Stakeout (Brooklyn Nine-Nine): Critical reviews

 "Stakeout" received positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "B+" grade and wrote, "This is simply a typical (which is by no means an insult) Brooklyn Nine-Nine episode to end the year.
+Club gave the episode a "B+" grade and wrote, "This is simply a typical (which is by no means an insult) Brooklyn Nine-Nine episode to end the year.
 Still, 'Stakeout' is a highly funny episode that maintains the second season's hot streak right now."

 Jackson McHenry of Entertainment Weekly wrote, "'Stakeout' had three plots that linked thematically, but Brooklyn Nine-Nine never had them intersect.
 This is a division that pops up in most episodes, and while it works, the show could benefit from some more formal experimentation."

 Allie Pape from Vulture gave the show a 3 star rating out of 5 and wrote, "Boyle and Peralta's ride-or-die friendship is one of the bedrocks of Brooklyn Nine-Nine, so it makes sense that the show would eventually find a way to test it.
 But it turns out that turning these best bros against each other is not only kinda sad, it's also not that funny."